Create A School Protocol To Be Activated When Crisis Strikes

 A School App Is The Best Option For Communication

-The last channel a school can use to keep in constant touch with parents, students and staff members is a School App.
+The last channel a school can use to keep in constant touch with parents, students and staff members is a parent teacher communication app.
 It is also the best method to get your message across because:

 - It gives the school a direct connection to each person, be it a parent, student or employee.